hybrid-kg/clep/example/README.md

 =======
 This README will walk you through a simple usage of VP4P.

-Alternatively `./run.sh` can be executed to run the example for you
+Alternatively [run.sh](run.sh) can be executed to run the example for you

 Downloading Data
 -------------------